 So to set up goals for couples therapy you look at the specific issues couples are facing and address those.
 In these article we have delved into the broad scope of marital therapy, in the sense a generic set of goals that would apply to most couples.

 What Are The Goals For Marriage Counselling?

-In this article Dr. Prashant Bhimani talks about 15 specific goals that can be set for couples in therapy.
-The aim of counselling is to ensure these goals are achieved in the end of the entire session.
+In this article, Dr Prashant Bhimani talks about 15 specific goals that can be set for couples in therapy.
+The aim of counselling is to ensure these goals are achieved at the end of the entire session.

-Thus, according to Dr. Bhimani, couples need to primarily focus more on adaptability and acceptance with open arms.
+Thus, according to Dr Bhimani, couples need to primarily focus more on adaptability and acceptance with open arms.
 “We expect people to be a certain way but everyone is actually very different.
-Love and compatibility in marriages requires acceptance and correction.”
+Love and compatibility in marriages require acceptance and correction.”

 2. How to deal with the differences

 It can be assumed that every problem can be worked out by skilled and effective communication.

 “Agree to disagree”, is an aphorism that Dr. Bhimani often stresses on during his counselling sessions.
 He suggests activities like going for a walk or for a long drive can gradually placate situations.